Sleeveless shirt: Tank top

-A popular claim regarding the origin of the term "wifebeater" is that it became synonymous with an undershirt after a Detroit man was reportedly arrested in 1947 for beating his wife to death.
-Allegedly, newspapers printed a photo of the "wife beater" wearing a stained undershirt.
+In 2005, Paul Davidson, a filmmaker, made a blog post in which he claimed that the term "wifebeater" had evolved from a medieval chain mail undergarment called a "waif-beater", and this was picked up as fact by other outlets.
+In the same blog post, he claimed that the term became synonymous with an undershirt after a Detroit man was reportedly arrested in 1947 for beating his wife to death.
+The story claims that newspapers printed a photo of the "wife beater" wearing a stained undershirt.
+This claim was repeated by numerous outlets.
 However, no evidence has been found in news archives to substantiate this rumor.
-Another claim was spread by Paul Davidson, a filmmaker, in a blog post where he claimed that the term had evolved from a medieval chain mail undergarment called a "waif-beater", and this was picked up as fact by other outlets.
-Davidson openly admitted in 2018 that the "waif-beater" story was a hoax, created to trick people who believed unquestioningly anything they read on the Internet.
+Davidson openly admitted in 2018 that the blog post was a hoax, created to trick people who unquestioningly believed anything they read on the Internet.

 In the UK, especially when used as an undershirt, it is known as a vest (compare the American usage of vest).
 It is called a singlet in Australia and New Zealand, and a banian, banyan or ganji in the Indian subcontinent.
+A uniquely Australian variation is the "Jackie Howe", in particular referring to navy blue examples, named after the famous 19th century shearer of the same name, who according to legend was wearing one when he shore 321 sheep in a day with hand shears, a world record that still stands.
 In the Philippines, a sleeveless undershirt is called a sando.

 In addition to athletic usage, tank tops have traditionally been used as undershirts, especially with suits and dress shirts.
 They are sometimes worn alone without a dress shirt or top shirt during very warm and/or humid weather.
 Tank tops are often worn alone under very casual settings, as lounge wear, and/or while completing yard work or other chores around the home.
 Ribbed tank tops are also used for layering during colder weather.